Building and maintaining a System of Intracellular Compartments: Robustness of phases to extrinsic and intrinsic noise

 The above analysis can in principle be extended to a general class of noises which are smooth positive functions of cisternal size, but this is beyond the scope of this work.
-Furthermore, in the bistable parameter regime, system can be in one of the states with escape rate given by Kramers' barrier \cite{gardiner}.
-This can be used in devising a safety mechanism to have robust control mechanism to mitigate the spurt of material flux from ER, which is a subject of future work.
+Furthermore, in the bistable parameter regime, system can be in one of the states with escape rate given by Kramers' barrier \cite{gardiner}. his can be used to devise a safety mechanism that yields a robust control mechanism to mitigate the spurt of material flux from ER, which is a subject of future work.